WW’s Fall 2024 Endorsements: Portland City Council District 4

 Bob Weinstein first surfaced in Portland public life as a Don Quixote fighting a lonely battle against electric scooters.
 But he had a secret life: He served four terms as the mayor of Ketchikan, Alaska, before moving here.
 That’s a record of public service the new council could use.
 And Weinstein, 73, while certainly on the conservative side of Portland politics, has proven less curmudgeonly and more pragmatic than we expected.

 Much less common in District 4 is the POV offered by Mitch Green.
-He’s an energy economist for the Bonneville Power Administration who’s interested in preparing the power grid to withstand the effects of climate change.
+He’s an energy economist formerly with the Bonneville Power Administration who’s interested in preparing the power grid to withstand the effects of climate change.
 A staunch progressive, Green’s got the Democratic Socialists of America’s local chapter knocking on doors for him—we wouldn’t be surprised to see him slip in on the left lane while moderates split the vote.
 We wouldn’t be upset, either: Green, 42, is wicked smart and willing to challenge conventional wisdom (such as the notion that Portland’s marginal tax rate is eroding the tax base).

 Among the candidates who didn’t make our top six, Ciatta Thompson stands out.
 She works at the front desk of the downtown Marriott and speaks with clear-eyed candor about street conditions around the hotel.
 We hope she’ll run again.
 Other candidates of note include Chad Lykins, who runs a chess program for kids, and Tony Morse, an advocate for drug and alcohol recovery.
 Both are polished, though neither have impressed us on the campaign trail.
 Stan Penkin ably voices the complaints of the Pearl District, and Moses Ross did good work building consensus around a pod village in the Southwest Hills even if he gets a little preachy for our taste.